Amica (company)

-Amica is a Poland-based international company.
-It is a global manufacturer of household appliances headquartered in Wronki, in the western-central Poland.
-The company produces refrigerators, washing machines and dishwashers, vacuum cleaners, microwave ovens, electric stoves, kettles for the kitchen under the brands Hansa, CDA, Gram.
+Amica is a global manufacturer of household appliances headquartered in Wronki in western-central Poland.
+The company produces refrigerators, washing machines, dishwashers, vacuum cleaners, microwave ovens, electric stoves and kettles for kitchens under the brands Hansa, CDA, Gram.

 History

 Amica was founded in 1945 under the names Predom-Wromet Heating Equipment Factory and Wromet Kitchen Products Factory.

 In the 1980s, products were exported to the GDR.
 In 1992, the company was privatized and renamed Amica.
 In the same year, Amica football club of the same name was created.
 In 1997 it was listed on the Warsaw Stock Exchange.

-In 2001, Amica acquired the Danish rival Gram Domestic, and the following year the German Premiere Hausgeräteetechnik GmbH.
+In 2001, Amica acquired the Danish rival Gram Domestic and the following year the German Premiere Hausgerätetechnik GmbH.